aedenthorn/StardewValleyMods/AdvancedMeleeFramework/docs/mod-author-documentation.md

 A full example can be found [in the provided example content pack](../examples/example%20pack%201/).

 Remember to not include your ``config.json`` file in the mod zip you upload to avoid overriding user settings.

+## C# Api
+As of version ``0.8.2-unofficial.4-mindmeltmax`` the C# api has been expanded to allow for custom enchantments (like heal, hurt, etc.) and custom special effects (like lightning and explosion).

+The api and it's documentation can be found [here](../AdvancedMeleeFrameworkApi.cs).
+The mod implements the default enchantments and effects in the same way so for examples, see [the modentry](../ModEntry.cs)

 ## Notes